Codium-ai/pr-agent/README.md

 ## How it works

-The following diagram illustrates PR-Agent tools and their flow:
+The following diagram illustrates Qodo-Merge tools and their flow:

 ![PR-Agent Tools](https://www.qodo.ai/images/pr_agent/diagram-v0.9.png)

 Check out the [PR Compression strategy](https://qodo-merge-docs.qodo.ai/core-abilities/#pr-compression-strategy) page for more details on how we convert a code diff to a manageable LLM prompt

-## Why use PR-Agent?
+## Why use Qodo-Merge?

-A reasonable question that can be asked is: `"Why use PR-Agent?
+A reasonable question that can be asked is: `"Why use Qodo-Merge?
 What makes it stand out from existing tools?"`

 Here are some advantages of PR-Agent: